catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

    | volume_id  | e58527cf-34d2-42bc-85fd-e689cc088dbd |
    +------------+--------------------------------------+

-Now we have our transfer ID and our auth_key for our transfer.
-We swap over to console two and we use the following to accept the transfer request.
+Now that we have our transfer ID and our auth_key; we swap over to console two and we use the following to accept the transfer request:

 .. code-block:: bash